 Can I Use a HELOC for the Down Payment on a Second Home?

 Yes.
-Many borrowers take out an equity loan or credit line to finance the down-payment whe buying an investment property or second home.
+Many borrowers take out an equity loan or credit line to finance the down-payment when buying an investment property or second home.
 Compare the most popular options here.
 HELOC vs Home Equity Loan

 Tax Ramifications of Second Home Mortgage Loans